-Figure.4 shows a hardware configuration and data flow of the proposed wearable augmented reality system.
+Figure.2 shows a hardware configuration and data flow of the proposed wearable augmented reality system.
 The user equips five sensors, a notebook PC and a display device.
 Five sensors can obtain the position and orientation of the user's viewpoint and the real scene image.
 These data are sent to a notebook PC.
 The notebook PC generates annotation overlay images from these data and a database of annotations stored in the PC.
 The notebook PC sends annotation overlay images to a display device which is attached to the user's headset.
 The user can see it through the display device.
 Components of the proposed system are described in more detail in the following.

-Sensors The user equips following five sensors.
+- Sensors The user equips following five sensors.
 Electric power of them is supplied from the notebook PC or a 9V battery.
-The data obtained with them is transmitted to the computer through USB, IEEE1394, or serial connection.

-Inertial sensor (Intersense: InterTrax2) An inertial sensor is attached to the user's glasses and measures the orientation of the user's viewpoint.
+The data is transmitted to the computer through USB, IEEE1394, or serial connection. - Inertial sensor (Intersense: InterTrax2) An inertial sensor is attached to the user's headset and measures the orientation of the user's viewpoint.
 The inertial sensor can obtain data at 256Hz.

-Camera (Point Grey Research: Dragonfly) A camera is attached to the user's glasses and captures the real scene image from the user's viewpoint.
-It can capture RGB 24bit color image of 640 × 480 pixels.
-The camera can capture the image at 30 frames per second.
+- Camera (Point Grey Research: Dragonfly) A camera is attached to the user's headset and captures the real scene image from the user's viewpoint.
+It can capture RGB 24bit color image of 640×480 pixels.
+The camera can capture the image at 30 frames per second. - IrDA receiver (Original) An IrDA receiver is attached to the user's bag as shown in Figure 2.
+The IrDA receiver can receive infrared ray including position IDs. - RFID tag reader (OMRON: V720): An RFID tag reader is attached to the user's wrist as shown in Figure 2.
+The RFID tag reader can read the position IDs recorded in RFID tags. - Pedometer (NEC TOKIN: 3D motion sensor) A pedometer can measure pitch, roll, and yaw.

-Figure 4.
-Hardware configuration of the proposed system.

-IrDA receiver (Original) An IrDA receiver is attached to the user's bag as shown in Figure 4.
-The IrDA receiver can receive infrared ray including position IDs.

-RFID tag reader (OMRON: V720): An RFID tag reader is attached to the user's wrist as shown in Figure 4.
-The RFID tag reader can read the position IDs recorded in RFID tags.

-Pedometer (NEC TOKIN: 3D motion sensor) A pedometer can measure pitch, roll, and yaw.
 It can also measure accelerations in the horizontal directions.
-The pedometer can obtain data at

-125Hz.

-Computer (DELL: Inspiron8100, PentiumIII 1.2GHz, 512Mbytes memory) A computer is carried in the user's shoulder bag.
-It has a database of annotation information for generating annotation overlay images.

-Display device (MicroOptical: Clip On Display) A display device is a video see-through display device.
-It is attached to glasses as shown in Figure 4.
-It can present a 640 × 480 color image to the user.
+The pedometer can obtain data at 125Hz. - Computer (DELL: Inspiron8100, PentiumIII 1.2GHz, 512Mbytes memory) A computer is carried in the user's shoulder bag.
+It has a database of annotation information for generating annotation overlay images. - Display device (MicroOptical: Clip On Display) A display device is a video see-through display device.
+It is attached to headset as shown in Figure 2.
+It can present a 640×480 color image to the user.
 Power is supplied from a control box which is carried in the user's shoulder bag.

-Figure 5.
-Method for measuring the user's position.